PichardRarker/guitar-tuition/README.md

 Each fret represents a half-step in the musical scale.
 For example, pressing down on the first fret of the low `E` string raises the pitch from `E` to `F` (`E#` doesn't exist), the second fret raises it to `F#`, and so on.

-Every fret is made up of 2 fret markers, except for the first fret, which is made up of a fret marker and the nut (small strip of plastic or bone with grooves cut into it, holding the strings and separating the neck from the headstock (see earlier diagram)
+Every fret is made up of 2 fret markers, except for the first fret, which is made up of a fret marker and the nut (small strip of plastic or bone with grooves cut into it, holding the strings and separating the neck from the headstock (see earlier diagram).
 <br/><br/>

 ### 🗺️: The fretboard map, showing all the notes on all the frets across all the strings):